wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 1. **Focused local state**: Store the text field's value in a `@State` property on the view, completely decoupled from VSM.
 This lets SwiftUI's text field bind directly to local state, so keystrokes never touch `AsyncStateContainer`.
 2. **`@FocusState`**: Transition the view state into an "editing" mode only when the user actually focuses the field — not on every character change.
-3. **`onChange(of:debounce:)`**: VSM's debounced `onChange` modifier fires only after the user pauses for a specified interval.
-This is the single point where local state "crosses the boundary" into VSM.
+3. **Debounced `onChange`**: Debounce at the view layer (see the Shopping demo's `DebouncedChangeModifier`) so observation fires only after the user pauses for a specified interval.
+That is the single point where local state "crosses the boundary" into VSM.

 ```swift
 struct ProfileView: View {